Lambda Labs

 One key differentiation with Lambda Labs is that where CoreWeave is cloud-only, Lambda Labs also has on-premises options.
 Companies that want to get more compute for less money, ensure data security, and work on big datasets can purchase Lambda workstations without using them as a cloud provider.

-The breadth of Lambda's customer base is underscored by the fact that Nvidia itself has agreed to rent back chips from Lambda—reported at roughly $1.5B total, covering approximately $1.3B over four years for 10,000 chips plus a separate $200M deal for 8,000 more.
-Lambda has also begun shifting from leasing third-party data center space toward owning and building its own facilities, a move that reduces long-term per-unit costs and increases control over infrastructure quality and capacity planning.
+The breadth of Lambda's customer base is underscored by the fact that Nvidia itself has agreed to rent back chips from Lambda—roughly 10,000 chips under one agreement plus a separate deal for 8,000 more.
+Lambda has also shifted from leasing third-party data center space toward owning and building its own facilities, a move that reduces long-term per-unit costs and increases control over infrastructure quality and capacity planning.
+That owned footprint includes a leased 21MW presence at Prime Data Centers' AI-ready campus in Vernon, California.

 Expenses